The Connection Between Oral Health and Sleep Apnoea

 Enamel Erosion and Tooth Sensitivity

 Continuous nighttime grinding and clenching related to obstructed breathing can lead to the erosion of tooth enamel.
-This enamel loss increases the risk of tooth sensitivity, decay, and cavities, often presenting noticeable symptoms such as discomfort when consuming hot, cold, or sweet foods and beverages.
+This enamel loss can increase the risk of tooth sensitivity, decay, and cavities, often presenting noticeable symptoms such as discomfort when consuming hot, cold, or sweet foods and beverages.

 Tongue Indentations and Scalloping